KRMalaGrino/KRMalaGrino/README.md

 ### Intro:

  Hi, my name is Ryan .
 A passionate fullstack developer from Trenton, New Jersey .
-A TripleTen alumnus software engineer .
+A TripleTen alumnus .
 Looking to collaborate with other coders on developing all kinds of projects to grow my experience as a software engineer .
 For any inquiries please email me at ryanmalagrino9@gmail.com .

 ### Coding Projects / Websites Created :